AnneLynsha/Kankoku/README.md

 # Kankoku
-This is the Top 5 animes by rating based on anime dataset on myanimelist.net
+Looking to dive into the world of anime?
+Try these Top 5 animes based on an analyis of anime on myanimelist.net (PYTHON-JUPYTER NOTEBOOK)